-The cost of materials varies widely between plantation shutters and blinds.
 Just for materials, 600mm x 800mm window blinds can range in price from $40-250, depending on the material and color you choose.
-In comparison, plantation shutters cost $150-500, again with the price changing based on the material.
+In comparison, shutters cost $150-500, again with the price changing based on the material.

-The main things that affect the cost of plantation shutters
+The main things that affect the plantation shutters cost

-By now we’ve already hinted at the fact that material comes into play when determining how much your plantation shutters, or any window covering for that matter, are going to cost you.
+By now we’ve already hinted at the fact that material comes into play when determining how much any window covering for that matter, are going to cost you.

 Of course, the number of windows will certainly affect the price.
 Let’s take a closer look at some of the key factors that affect plantation shutter costs, since what you choose can start to add up quickly.